Tuesday, 24 April 2012

 The 1974 classic Burt Reynolds sporting drama The Longest Yard had two remakes.

-It was basically an excuse to reunite most of the cast who starred in Lock, Stock and Snatch.
+It was basically an excuse to reunite most of those who starred in Lock, Stock and Snatch.

 Whatever, it was pretty awful stuff.

-In 2005, Adam Sandler took the lead role along with annoying Chris Rock and this was an official remake, but this was just The Longest Mile as been as good as the original.
+In 2005, Adam Sandler took the lead role along with the annoying Chris Rock and was an official remake, but this was just The Longest Mile from being as good as the original.

 Reynolds did co-star and take on the different role as Nate Scarborough (portrayed by Michael Conrad in the original).